Running Modern Linux On The CompuLab Trim-Slice

 CompuLab also has an Android "Ice Cream Sandwich" image available for the Trim-Slice that was last updated in September.
 Outside of the CompuLab activities, Arch Linux continues to support the Trim-Slice and Fedora 18 ARM has been spun for the Trim-Slice.

-Ubuntu benchmarking on the Google Nexus, I pulled out the Trim-Slice recently for some updated benchmarks.
+With the Ubuntu benchmarking on the Google Nexus, I pulled out the Trim-Slice recently for some updated benchmarks.
 The Ubuntu 12.04 image installed cleanly on the Tegra 2 device.
 Ubuntu 12.04 LTS was running smoothly and I ran some benchmarks compared to my earlier Ubuntu 11.04 benchmarks from the same system.

 I then attempted to load Ubuntu 13.04 on the device by switching over to the Raring repositories and updating the user-space while still running on the Linux 3.1 Tegra kernel.
 Unfortunately, the Raring updated caused problems for the Trim-Slice with the network interfaces and some other issues.
 As a result, the Trim-Slice will likely not be included in the next round of ARM Linux benchmarks due out on Phoronix in the coming days.